Operation Macon: Operation

-At 10:00 on 6 July, following preparatory artillery bombardment by the 12th Marine Regiment, CH-46s from HMM-164 and HMM-265 began landing the 1st Battalion, 3rd Marines at Landing Zone Dixie, 1.5km south of the Ky Lam River.
-At 11:00 HMM-164 and HMM-265 began landing the 3rd Battalion, 3rd Marines at Landing Zone Savannah, 4km southwest of LZ Dixie to establish block positions.
+At 10:00 on 6 July, following preparatory artillery bombardment by the 12th Marine Regiment, CH-46s from HMM-164 and HMM-265 began landing the 1st Battalion, 3rd Marines at Landing Zone Dixie, 1.5 km south of the Ky Lam River.
+At 11:00 HMM-164 and HMM-265 began landing the 3rd Battalion, 3rd Marines at Landing Zone Savannah, 4 km southwest of LZ Dixie to establish block positions.
 Once the 2 Battalions were in position, 3/9 Marines began moving northwest towards them supported by LVTHs and tanks.
 By 10 July the 3/9 Marines had linked up with the 3/3 Marines at LZ Savannah, the VC had offered minimal resistance losing 87 killed for the loss of 8 Marines killed.

 On 11 July 1/3 Marines reinforced by a company from 3/3 Marines and Company K, 3/9 Marines was ordered to advance east with the Army of the Republic of Vietnam (ARVN) 51st Regiment, while rest of 3/9 Marines were to move southwest back towards the 4 July ambush position.
 At 02:50 on 12 July the VC mortared the 3/9 Marines night defensive position with no effect.
 On 13 July 1/3 Marines completed its eastward sweep without encountering any VC.
 It appeared that the VC had left the area and the operation was to conclude on the morning of 14 July.

-On the morning of 14 July a Marine patrol 11km east of An Hoa Base observed a 3-400 strong VC unit and called in air and artillery strikes on them, killing at least 30.
+On the morning of 14 July a Marine patrol 11 km east of An Hoa Base observed a 3-400 strong VC unit and called in air and artillery strikes on them, killing at least 30.
 Given the continued VC presence around An Hoa, the operation was ordered to continue indefinitely.